 Upon gathering all the relevant evidence and speaking with the parties and witnesses deemed relevant by the investigator, the investigator will prepare an investigation report to be reviewed by the Title IX Coordinator.
-The investigation report will contain a summary of the information and documents collected during the investigation and which the investigator considers relevant.
-This investigation report will be sent to the appropriate College Hearing Office, as set forth below, as well as being shared with the Reporting Party and Responding Party, with any information redacted consistent with federal and state law.
-The parties will also have access to any information that will be used during any administrative hearings.
+The investigation report will contain a summary of the information and documents the investigator considers relevant, along with a recommended finding of whether this Policy has been violated by the Responding Party.
+This investigation report will be sent to the appropriate College Hearing Office, as set forth below.